-At the top right is a list of all peptides identified during the search.
-The actual peptides displayed depends on the setting of the 'Display' option in the bottom toolbar: Disp.
-Unique Several options are available: Unique only the highest scoring peptide of each kind is displayed (default).
+At the bottom left is a list of all peptides identified during the search.
+The actual peptides displayed depends on the setting of the 'Display' option in the bottom toolbar: Display: Unique .
+Three options are available: Unique only the highest scoring peptide of each kind is displayed.
 Different modifications count as different peptides, even same modification in different locations.
-Only modified only modified peptides are displayed.
-No Cys and No ox. omits modified cysteines and modified oxygens which may obscure other information.
+Modified only modified peptides are displayed.
 All all peptides that fit the search criteria are shown.